Registration to vote in April 6 school board elections ends Friday

-Garfield County and other area voters have until Friday to register to vote in April 6's school board elections.
+ENID, Okla. — Garfield County and other area voters have until Friday to register to vote in the April 6 school board elections.

 County school boards with races include Enid, Drummond, Waukomis, Autry Technology Center, Cimarron, Chisholm, Covington-Douglas, Garber, Kremlin-Hillsdale and Pioneer-Pleasant Vale school districts.